omswaroop2003/Health-Care/README.md

 # 🚨 AI-Powered Medical Emergency Triage System

-## AVINYA 2K25 Hackathon Submission

 An intelligent emergency room triage system that uses AI to categorize patients by severity (ESI levels 1-5), reduce wait times by 60%, and save lives through intelligent prioritization.
+This personal project demonstrates the application of AI in healthcare for automated patient triage and emergency department optimization.

 ## 🌟 Key Features